satbyy/go-noto-universal/README.md

 Gujarati, Oriya, Tamil, Telugu, Kannada, Malayalam, Thaana, Sinhala, Newa, Tibetan, Limbu, Meetei Mayek, Mro, Warang Citi, Ol Chiki, Chakma, Lepcha, Saurashtra, Masaram Gondi, Gunjala Gondi, Wancho.

-Urdu (NotoSansNastaliq), though not a written in an Indic script, is included for practical reasons.
+Urdu (NotoSansNastaliq), though not written in an Indic script, is included for practical reasons.
 Mongolian is currently not included because of issue with vmtx (vertical metrics).
 Noto fonts do not exist for Toto and Tangsa.